 - A 10-card strip (some identify this as a proof since the cards are not the same)

-- A 15-card sheet (also sometimes identified as a proof with different cards)
+- A 15-card sheet (also sometimes identified as a proof or as transfers with different cards)

 The set recognizes players at various positions and circumstances, such as base running and batting.
 Players in the sets are found with either a cream-colored uniform (sometimes with a ‘P’ visible) or with a light blue uniform (sometimes with a ‘C’ visible).